 Faculty, Student, and Alumni Representatives

-A designated faculty member (elected by the faculty), the President of the Student Body, the President of the Alumni Association, a representative of the Longwood Foundation Board, and a representative of the Real Estate Foundation may sit with the Board in open session (and in closed session by invitation of the Board), and when recognized by the Rector for such purpose, they may speak on matters of which they have special knowledge and ask questions which may be of concern to the entities they represent.
+A designated faculty member (elected by the faculty), the President of the Student Body, the President of the Alumni Association, a representative of the Longwood Foundation Board, and a representative of the Real Estate Foundation may sit with the Board in open session (and in closed session by invitation of the Board), and they may speak on matters of which they have special knowledge and ask questions which may be of concern to the entities they represent.
 They are not deemed to be members of the Board and they shall have no vote.